Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Introduction

-In this paper, we investigate regularity and controllability/observability for NDSs in which each subsystem is described by a descriptor form like model, while its system matrices are described by a generalized LFT.
-Results of \cite{zhou15,zyl18,zhou19} have been extended, in which each subsystem is described by a state space like model and for each subsystem, all of its system matrices are assumed to be known or to be described an LFT.
-In this investigation, except that the NDS is required to be well-posed, including the whole system and each of its subsystems, there are neither any other restrictions on a subsystem first principle parameter, nor any other restrictions on an element of the SCM.
+In this paper, we investigate regularity and controllability/observability for NDSs in which each subsystem is described by a descriptor form like model, while its system matrices are described by a GLFT.
+Results of \cite{Zhou2015,zyl2018,Zhou2019} have been extended, in which each subsystem is described by a state space like model and for each subsystem, all of its system matrices are assumed to be known or to be described by a linear fractional transformation (LFT).
+In this investigation, except that the NDS is required to be well-posed, including the whole system and each of its subsystems, there are neither any other restrictions on a subsystem first principle parameter (FPP), nor any other restrictions on an element of the subsystem connection matrix (SCM).
 Using the Kronecker canonical form (KCF) of a matrix pencil, several rank based conditions are established respectively for the regularity of the NDS and its complete controllability/observability.
-In these conditions, the associated matrix affinely depends on both the subsystem connection matrix (SCM) and a matrix formed by the parameters of each subsystem, which agrees well with that of \cite{zhou15,zyl18,zhou19}.
-These conditions keep the properties of the results reported in \cite{zhou15,zyl18,zhou19} that in obtaining the associated matrices, all the required numerical computations are performed on each subsystem independently.
+In these conditions, the associated matrix affinely depends on both the SCM and a matrix formed by the parameters of each subsystem, which agrees well with that of \cite{Zhou2015,zyl2018,Zhou2019}.
+These conditions keep the properties of the results reported in \cite{Zhou2015,zyl2018,Zhou2019} that in obtaining the associated matrices, all the required numerical computations are performed on each subsystem independently.
 This is quite attractive, as it means that the associated condition verification is scalable for an NDS constructed from a large number of subsystems.
-In addition, this explicit relation between the condition related matrix and subsystem parameters/connections may be helpful in system topology design and parameter selections, as well as subsystem dynamics selections.
+In addition, this explicit relation between the condition related matrix and subsystem parameters/connections may be helpful in system topology designs and subsystem dynamics/parameter selections.
 Moreover, some explicit conditions are obtained for both the dynamics and parameters of a subsystem with which a completely controllable/observable NDS can be constructed more easily.
 These conditions can be verified for each subsystem separately, which makes them convenient in the design of a large scale NDS.